 Telecommunications access will be required at the Construction Compounds.
-The potential impact as a result of the demand on the telecommunications network during the Construction Phase will be a Negative, Not Significant, Short-Term impact.
+The potential impact as a result of the demand on the telecommunications network during the Construction Phase will be Negative, Not Significant, and Short-Term.

-A number of interfaces between the existing telecommunications infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure as outlined in Table 19.9 and shown in Telecommunications Asset Alterations Drawings (BCIDB-JAC-UTL_UX-0001_XX_00-DR-CU-9001) in Volume 3 of this EIAR.
-As a result of these diversions there may be temporary local interruptions to the telecommunications provision during works on that infrastructure.
+A number of interfaces between existing telecommunications infrastructure and the Proposed Scheme have been identified, some of which will require diversion of the infrastructure, as outlined in Table 19.9 and shown in the Telecommunications Asset Alterations Drawings (BCIDD-ROT-UTL\UL-0304\XX\00-DR-CU-9001) in Volume 3 of this EIAR.
+As a result of these diversions, there may be temporary local interruptions to the telecommunications provision during works on that infrastructure.